 I am looking at a couple of flats in Gwynedd which have in the region of forty five years remaining on the leases.
 Will this present a problem?

 A lease is a right to use the premises for a period of time.
 As a lease gets shorter the marketability of the lease decreases and results in it becoming more expensive to extend the lease.
 For this reason it is often a good idea to increase the term of the lease.
 Sometimes it is difficult to sell a property with a short lease because mortgage lenders may be reluctant to lend money on properties of this type.
 Lease extension can be a protracted process.
 We recommend you get professional assistance from a conveyancer and surveyor with experience in this area.

-I am the registered owner of a leasehold flat in Gwynedd, conveyancing having been completed half a dozen years ago.
-Can you let me have an estimated range of the fair premium for a lease extension?
-Corresponding flats in Gwynedd with an extended lease are worth £175,000.
-The ground rent is £65 per annum.
-The lease finishes on 21st October 2076
+I acquired a split level flat in Gwynedd, conveyancing was carried out in 2000.
+Can you let me have an estimate of the premium that my landlord can legally expect in return for granting a renewal of my lease?
+Corresponding properties in Gwynedd with over 90 years remaining are worth £216,000.
+The ground rent is £50 invoiced annually.
+The lease ends on 21st October 2087

-The suggested premium range above a general guide to costs for renewing a lease, but we are not able to advice on the actual costs in the absence of detailed investigations.
-Do not use the figures in tribunal or court proceedings.
-There may be additional issues that need to be considered and you obviously want to be as accurate as possible in your negotiations.
-Please do not take any other action based on this information without first getting professional advice.
+The figure that we have given is a general guide to costs for renewing a lease, but we cannot give you the actual costs without more comprehensive investigations.
+You should not use the figures in tribunal or court proceedings.
+There may be other concerns that need to be taken into account and you obviously want to be as accurate as possible in your negotiations.
+You should not take any other action placing reliance on this information without first seeking the advice of a professional.